You can find out about each of the Regional Council's strategic documents, using an infographic showing how these relate to Acts of Parliament.

 Every NZ council must prepare an Annual Report summarising the council’s activities and expenditure for the previous financial year (1 July to 30 June).
 The Annual Report is Council’s statement about the progress made toward the goals and targets identified in the previous year's LTP or Annual Plan (whichever is relevant for that financial year).

-The Regional Land Transport Plan has been prepared by the Regional Transport Committee (with members from all councils in the region and NZTA,and a number of specialist advisers) and describes Hawke’s Bay’s strategic transport objectives to 2025 .
-It also contains the region’s transport funding request to the New Zealand Transport Agency for 2018-21.
+The Regional Transport Committee recently completed the preparation of a new 10 year land transport plan and the Regional Council subsequently adopted the Plan and lodged it with Waka Kotahi.
+The plan was prepared by the Regional Transport Committee which has members from all councils in the region and NZTA, and a number of specialist advisers.
+The Regional Land Transport Plan describes Hawke’s Bay’s strategic transport objectives to 2031.
+It also contains the region’s transport funding request to the New Zealand Transport Agency for 2021-31.

 The Regional Pest Management Plan sets out the framework for managing defined pest plants and animals.

-In August 2017, Hawke's Bay Regional Council adopted a new 2017 Strategic Plan outlining the organisation’s strategic priorities over the next five years.
-These priorities provide the basis for the 2018-28 Long Term Plan.
+In June 2020, Hawke's Bay Regional Council adopted a revised 2020-25 Strategic Plan outlining the organisation’s strategic priorities over the next five years.
+These priorities serve as the foundation for the 2021-31 Long Term Plan.